 Svensk Rok means Swedish Smoke.
 There’s not much else that needs saying…

 Smell: A little strange at first, almost an ‘off’ smell.
 Musty even.
 Touch of New Make Spirit, Malt Vinegar… Then Lemon Cake, Lime, Sea Salt, Biscuit, Malt, Fudge and Coastal Peat Smoke.

 Taste: A light body with sour Lemon and Orange, Honey, Wood Spice and burnt Toast, Vanilla and Earthy Peat.

-A fine selection of drams then and an encouraging introduction to the service.
-I must confess that I’m unlikely to stick with my subscription in the long term but thats because I am fortunate enough to live in a city like Glasgow which provides me with regular opportunities to attend tastings that offer comparable selections.
-Should you be devoid of such alternatives in your local area however, this service could prove completely invaluable to you.
-It could also be of great use to beginners who seek some guidance through all that the world of whisky has to offer.
-So, while it may not be for me, I can see people falling in love with those little boxes when they start showing up at their door every month…
+This was an impressive wee selection of drams and an encouraging introduction to the Dram Team’s service.
+I must confess that I’m unlikely to stick with my subscription in the long term but that’s because I’m fortunate enough to live in Glasgow, a city that provides me with regular opportunities to attend tastings.
+Should you be devoid of such alternatives in your local area, however, this could prove useful.
+It could also be of great use to beginners.
+The world of whisky can be tough to navigate and prices are rising at an alarming rate.
+Taking a risk on a new bottle may not seem all that appealing but a monthly box of samples that allows you to taste lots of new stuff is hugely educational.
+So, while it may not be for me, I can see people falling in love with these little boxes when they start showing up at their door every month.